KDE Connect requests the following permissions on Android, for the following reasons:

 In the future, all these permissions will be made optional, so you can decide not to even allow KDE Connect to access some of this data.
 As of now, only the notifications permission is made optional.

-This page was last modified on 8 December 2016, at 20:24.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 3 January 2023, at 09:56.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.